ElMassimo/capybara-compose/docs/api/index.md

   current_page.scroll_to(:top, offset: [0, 20])
   ```

-- Scroll the page or current element into view until the given element is aligned as specified.
+- Scroll the page or element into view until the given element is aligned as specified.
    - `{Capybara::Node::Element | Capybara::TestHelper} element`: the element to be scrolled
    - `{:top | :bottom | :center } :align`: where to align the element being scrolled into view with relation to the current page/element if possible.